cloudflare/cloudflare-docs/content/waf/managed-rulesets/payload-logging/configure-api.md

 pcx_content_type: how-to
 weight: 4
 meta:
-  title: Configure payload logging for a Managed Ruleset via API
+  title: Configure payload logging for a managed ruleset via API
 ---

-# Configure payload logging for a Managed Ruleset via API
+# Configure payload logging for a managed ruleset via API

-You can use the [Rulesets API](https://api.cloudflare.com/) to configure payload logging for a Managed Ruleset.
+You can use the [Rulesets API](https://api.cloudflare.com/) to configure payload logging for a managed ruleset.

 ## Configure and enable payload logging

 To configure:

-1. Use the [Update rule in ruleset](/ruleset-engine/rulesets-api/update-rule/) API method to update the rule that executes the Managed Ruleset.
+1. Use the [Update rule in ruleset](/ruleset-engine/rulesets-api/update-rule/) API method to update the rule that executes the managed ruleset.

-2. In the configuration of the rule that executes the Managed Ruleset, include a `matched_data` object in `action_parameters` to configure payload logging.
+2. In the configuration of the rule that executes the managed ruleset, include a `matched_data` object in `action_parameters` to configure payload logging.

     The `matched_data` object has the following structure: